-The District's proposed capital budget for FY 2017 - FY 2022 calls for financing \$1.310 billion of capital expenditures in FY 2017.
+The District's proposed capital budget for FY 2017 - FY 2022 calls for financing \$1.246 billion of capital expenditures in FY 2017.
 The FY 2017 budget highlights are:

-- \$430 million for D.C.
-Public Schools, to include \$233 million for renovation of elementary schools, \$59 million for renovation of Coolidge High School, and \$77 million for renovation of middle schools; - \$407 million for the District Department of Transportation, to include \$19 million for expansion of the Streetcar line and \$120 million for improvements to the South Capitol Street corridor and replacement of the Frederick Douglass Bridge; - \$143 million for the Washington Metropolitan Transit Authority (WMATA), to include \$92 million for the inter-jurisdictional Capital Funding Agreement and \$50 million for the Passenger Rail Investment and Improvement Act (PRIIA) Funding Agreement; - \$65 million for the Deputy Mayor for Planning and Economic Development, to include \$35 million for McMillan Site Redevelopment; - \$46 million for the District of Columbia Public Library, to include \$42 million for the Martin Luther King, Jr. Memorial central library; - \$46 million for the Department of Health Care Finance for the East End Medical Center; and - \$43 million for the Department of Human Services, to include \$20 million for transitional housing.
+- \$392 million for D.C.
+Public Schools, to include \$234 million for renovation of elementary schools, \$78 million for renovation of middle schools, and \$26 million for renovation of high schools; - \$310 million for the District Department of Transportation, to include \$12 million for expansion of the Streetcar line, \$16 million for alley maintenance and rehabilitation, and \$39 million for improvements to the South Capitol Street corridor and replacement of the Frederick Douglass Bridge; - \$143 million for the Washington Metropolitan Transit Authority (WMATA), to include \$92 million for the inter-jurisdictional Capital Funding Agreement and \$50 million for the Passenger Rail Investment and Improvement Act (PRIIA) Funding Agreement; - \$111 million for the Department of Human Services, to include \$88 million for transitional housing; - \$65 million for the Deputy Mayor for Planning and Economic Development, to include \$35 million for McMillan Site Redevelopment; - \$48 million for the District of Columbia Public Library, to include \$42 million for the Martin Luther King, Jr. Memorial central library; and - \$35 million for the Department of Parks and Recreation.